 Section 29a.
-A person who navigates a ship or who in other respects carries out safety-related work on board a ship after having consumed alcohol to such an extent that the blood alcohol concentration during or after the navigation exceeds a blood alcohol level of 0.5 per mille shall be liable to punishment.
+Measures shall be taken against a person who navigates a ship or who in other respects carries out work on board a ship in a position of considerable importance to safety after having consumed alcohol to such an extent that the blood alcohol concentration during or after the navigation exceeds a blood alcohol level of 0.5 per mille pursuant to the criminal code for Greenland (kriminallloven).